benzcraddock/web-sprint-challenge-advanced-web-applications/README.md

 3. Describe how web servers work.

+First, on the hardware side of things, a web server can be computer that stores code for a website or web app and offers hosting for these websites to be shared.
+Second, on the software side of things, a web server can be a program or software that runs on a computer and retrieves project code to users upon request.
+There are static web servers that contain hardcoded data that doesn't change and consist of only a computer and HTTP server, and there are dynamic web servers that are more complicated than static web servers by containing additional software like an application database and server.
+The application server in a static web server sends hosted files as they are to your browser, while dynamic web servers updates hosted files BEFORE sending content to your browser via HTTP browser.
+In a static server, a client makes a request to a server and/or API, which then sends data in the form of a full site back to the client.
+In a dynamic server, a client makes a request to a server and/or an API, which then reaches out to a database before reaching back to the client with updated information.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+When interfacing with APIs and web servers, we use the following HTTP methods that can be mapped to CRUD process (create, read, update, delete): POST -> create, GET -> read, PUT -> update, DELETE -> delete.